click

 - Medical writing costs (manuscript/final report, abstracts, presentation prep)

-- Open access fee (if applicable) for journal publication - Patient costs:
+- Open access fee (if applicable) for journal publication

 - Study coordinator fees (recruitment costs, informed consent, recruitment, retention)